mac-theobio/QMEE/Mixed_models_Classic_approach.md

     either way
 -   Bestiary of experimental designs: nested, randomized block, split-plot (Gotelli and Ellison, Quinn and Keough)
+-   Classic approaches will *not* work well if you have
+    - strongly unbalanced designs
+	- responses that you'd rather treat with a GLM(M) (e.g., binary responses)
 -   For simple nested designs, you often can (and should) simplify your model by simply _aggregating_ at the bottom level (Murtaugh 2007)
 	-   ... doesn't work for randomized block and other more complicated designs
+	- works easily if perfectly balanced (equal samples per group); if not, have to deal with *weighting* according to sample size
 -   works (although perhaps with very low power) for any sample size
--   gives negative variance estimates in some situations (e.g. population genetics)
+-   sometimes gives negative variance estimates in complex situations (e.g. population genetics)